panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 Why does it happen?
 Because `if` code block creates a *scope* for variables defined within this code block.
 Thus `message` variable, being defined inside `if` code block, is accessible only within this scope, and inaccessible outside.

 At a higher level, the accessibility of variables is managed by scope.
 You are free to access the variable defined within its scope.
-But outside of its scope the variable is inaccessible.
+But outside of its scope, the variable is inaccessible.

 Now, let's put down a general definition of scope: